Philadelphia police search for motive in a shooting believed to have left 5 dead and 2 children injured

-(CNN) — Police in Philadelphia are working to uncover the motive in a sprawling Monday evening shooting that investigators believe left five people dead and two children injured – a shooting that ended with the arrest of a suspect authorities say had a bulletproof vest, an AR-15-style rifle and a handgun.
+(CNN) — Police in Philadelphia are investigating a sprawling shooting they believe left five people dead and two children injured Monday evening, before authorities arrested a suspect who they say had a bulletproof vest, an AR-15 style rifle and a handgun.

-Authorities initially said four people were killed, but early Tuesday announced the discovery of a fifth body in the same Kingsessing neighborhood in southwestern Philadelphia, and that they preliminarily believe that person was killed in the same shooting spree.
+Authorities initially said four people were killed, but early Tuesday announced the discovery of a fifth body in the same Kingsessing neighborhood in southwestern Philadelphia, and said they preliminarily believe that person was killed in the same spree.

-The scenes were littered with dozens of spent shell casings, and several vehicles were damaged by gunfire, she said.
+Authorities have yet to name the suspect; Outlaw said she believed he is 40 years old.

-Authorities had yet to name the suspect; Outlaw said she believed he was 40 years old.
+When officers arrested the suspect after a foot pursuit, he was wearing a bulletproof vest stocked with several ammunition magazines and was carrying the two guns and a scanner, according to the commissioner.

-When officers arrested the suspect after an on-foot pursuit, he was wearing a bulletproof vest stocked with several ammunition magazines and had the two guns and a scanner, according to the commissioner.
+Gunfire in Philadelphia erupted Monday evening as the United States endures a seemingly neverending epidemic of gun violence: There were at least six mass shootings in the first three days of July, according to the Gun Violence Archive, including another Monday night in Fort Worth, Texas, that left at least three people dead and eight wounded.
+Another shooting in Baltimore on Saturday left two people dead and 28 others injured.

-Investigators have yet to find any connection between the victims and the suspect, Outlaw said.
+They were among at least 341 mass shootings in the US this year, per the archive, which, like CNN, defines a mass shooting as one in which four or more people are shot, not including the shooter.

 Of the four slain victims that police initially knew about, three were men ages 20, 22 and 59.
-The fourth was a male but investigators didn’t know his age, Outlaw said.
+The fourth was also a man but investigators didn’t know his age, Outlaw said.

-The fifth slain person – a man found dead in a Kingsessing neighborhood home early Tuesday, hours after the other victims were found – was 31, city police Chief Inspector Scott Small said.
+The fifth victim was a 31-year-old man, city police Chief Inspector Scott Small said.
+He was discovered early Tuesday hours after the other victims were found in a home in Kingsessing, a neighborhood that sits on the west bank of the Schuylkill River in southwest Philadelphia.

 Outlaw described the conditions of the injured children – ages 2 and 13 – as stable.